eob/eob.github.com/_posts/2012-07-17-a-useful-little-pattern-for-web-scraping.markdown

 val fixed = fix(result, FixName)
 {% endhighlight %}

-which will result in the array
+which will result in the map

 {% highlight scala %}
 val fixed = Map(